u8array/Thomisidae/README.md

 ## Configuration

 This server optionally reads a `config.toml` placed in the same directory as the executable.
-If no config is found, all features default to enabled.
+If no config is found, most features default to enabled, but `google_search` is disabled by default.
 Environment variables can also be loaded from a local `.env` file (dotenv) automatically at startup.
 This is handy for secrets like `GOOGLE_API_KEY`.

 Example `config.toml` next to the executable: